scale-docs/docs/overview/gauge-voting-and-bribes.md

 ## Voting

-$veEQUAL holders will place their votes once a week on the selection of LP pairings they would like emissions to be distributed to.
+veSCALE holders will place their votes once a week on the selection of LP pairings they would like emissions to be distributed to.
 The pool that you vote at the percentage of your vote will receive 100% of the fees that pool generates.
 All trading fees accrue in the epoch following the vote snapshot.

 Once your vote has been placed, the same rolling vote will carry until the voter changes their vote.